thu-west/thu-west.github.io/index.md

   * [Ruby HL7](https://github.com/segfault/ruby-hl7) - Ruby HL7 library.
   * [OpenNRE](https://github.com/thunlp/OpenNRE) - An open-source and extensible toolkit to implement relation extraction models.
   * [Sift - Knowledge extraction from web data](https://github.com/wikilinks/sift) - sift is a toolkit for extracting models of entities and text from a corpus of linked documents.
-  * [Open-entity-relation-extraction](https://github.com/lemonhu/open-entity-relation-extraction) - Knowledge triples extraction (entities and relations extraction) and knowledge base construction
+  * [Open-entity-relation-extraction](https://github.com/lemonhu/open-entity-relation-extraction) - Knowledge triples extraction (entities and relations extraction) and knowledge base construction.
   * [Standford CoreNLP](https://stanfordnlp.github.io/CoreNLP/) - A set of human language technology tools.
-I
   * [NLTK](https://www.nltk.org/) - A leading platform for building Python programs to work with human language data.
-  * [OpenCGG](https://github.com/OpenCCG/openccg) - A system for parsing and generating text
+  * [OpenCGG](https://github.com/OpenCCG/openccg) - A system for parsing and generating text.
   * [IEPY](https://github.com/machinalis/iepy)  - IEPY is an open source tool for Information Extraction focused on Relation Extraction.